-For the evaluation of illustrative alternatives, separate Canadian and American weighting scenarios were developed to allow the Canadian and US teams to reflect the unique differences in study areas in the evaluation.
+For the evaluation of illustrative alternatives, separate Canadian and American weighting scenarios were developed to allow the Canadian and U.S. teams to reflect the unique differences in study areas in the evaluation.
 Within Canada, one weighting scenario was developed by the Canadian study team (refer to Table 6.4).
 In addition, the Partnership recognized that input from the public, government ministries, departments and agencies, local municipalities and other stakeholders is essential to successful planning of major transportation improvements, such as the Detroit River International Crossing study.
 Stakeholders and interested individuals were encouraged to provide input to the evaluation of illustrative alternatives.

 Public input to the weighting of the seven evaluation factors was obtained through a rating tool distributed at the first round of public consultation in June 2005.
 Rating tools were made available at Public Information Open Houses as well as at the local Project Office and on the project website.
-Interested members of the public were asked to provide the Project Teams with their opinion as to how highly (on a scale of 0 to 100) the Project Team should consider each of the factors in deciding on what alternatives to carry forward for additional study.
+Interested members of the public were asked to provide the study team with their opinion as to how highly (on a scale of 0 to 100) each factor should be considered in deciding on what alternatives to carry forward for additional study.

-A total of sixty-one valid rating tools were received, including 45 responses from the general public, 15 responses from members of the Community Consultation Group (CCG) and one from a government agency.
+A total of 61 valid rating tools were received, including 45 responses from the general public, 15 responses from members of the Community Consultation Group (CCG) and one from a government agency.

 The rating tools received from the public and other stakeholders were arithmetically combined and normalized to percentages.
-It is important to note that the public and CCG weighting scenarios were developed mathematically.
+The public and CCG weighting scenarios were developed mathematically.
 The weighting scenarios therefore do not reflect a consensus among study participants.
 Individuals that participated in the rating exercise may hold views that vary significantly from those represented in the weighting scenarios.